tr00/LittleBrotherAI/README.md

 ```

 You can run a preview of the website with the following command.
-The website will be available under [localhost](https://localhost.com/3000).
+The website will be available on [localhost:3000](http://localhost:3000).

 ```
 pnpm run dev